scalableminds/webknossos/docs/datasets.md

   - authentication credentials for accessing the resources on the remote service (optional)
 4. Click the *Add Layer* button
 5. webKnossos will automatically try to infer as many dataset properties (voxel size, bounding box, etc) as possible and preview a [webKnossos `datasource` configuration](./data_formats.md#dataset-metadata-specification) for your to review.
-  Consider setting the dataset `name` property and doubl-check all other properties for correctness.
+  Consider setting the dataset `name` property and double-check all other properties for correctness.
 6. Click `Import` to finish

 webKnossos will NOT download/copy any data from these third-party data providers.
 Rather, any data viewed in webKnossos will be streamed read-only and directly from the remote source.
-Any other webKnossos feature, e.g., annotations, access rights, will be stored in webKnossos and do not affect these services.
+Any other webKnossos feature, e.g., annotations, and access rights, will be stored in webKnossos and do not affect these services.

-Note, data streaming may count against any usage limits or minutes as defined by these third-party services.
+Note that, data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

-Hint: If happen to have any Zarr dataset locally that you would like to view in webKnossos, consider running a HTTP server locally to serve the dataset.
+Hint: If happen to have any Zarr dataset locally that you would like to view in webKnossos, consider running an HTTP server locally to serve the dataset.
 Then webKnossos can easily stream the data.

 ### Working with Neuroglancer and BossDB datasets
-On webKnossos.org supports loading and remotely streaming datasets in the in the [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) stored in the Google Cloud or datasets served from [BossDB](https://bossdb.org).
+On webKnossos.org supports loading and remotely streaming datasets in the [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) stored in the Google Cloud or datasets served from [BossDB](https://bossdb.org).

 To import these datasets: